ClearGDPR/ClearGDPR/README.md

 ClearGDPR focuses on data privacy, transparency, integrity and availability for the users of a web application, and applies Blockchain technology to achieve those at a high level.

-ClearGDPR was built on top of Quorum, a Blockchain that extends Ethereum and is focused in privacy.
+ClearGDPR was built on top of Quorum, a Blockchain that extends Ethereum and is focused in privacy and transparency.
 In ClearGDPR, Blockchain technology is used as an immutable audit log.

 ClearGDPR offers a front-end SDK and an HTTP API in order to allow your web application to manage personal user data according to the GDPR articles.

 ClearGDPR can be implemented in 2 different ways:
-- ElementSDK (set of ReactJS component - recommended - easiest).
+- ElementSDK - set of ReactJS component, recommended, simplest.
-- API (HTTP API).
-There's a Postman collection to facilitate the initial interaction with the HTTP API.
+- HTTP API - There's a Postman HTTP requests collection to facilitate the initial interaction with the HTTP API.

 Finally, ClearGDPR is a containerized solution, applying Docker containers, images, services, volumes and networks.